JoseAndresCarvajal1999/05.Neural_Networks/README.md

 # 05.Neural_Networks

-A neural network is created from scratch in order to analyze the distribution of its layers as the epochs pass using structured data.
+We implemented a neural network from scratch, which can be adapted to any sequential architecture, in such a way that the behavior of local gradients in each of the layers can be analyzed, so that strategies can be devised to avoid network overfiting.